 \]

-In our next example, we use the Law of Total Probability to calculate the probability of winning a pass-line bet in craps.
-It illustrates the most common way to use the Law of Total Probability: conditioning on what you wish you knew.
+In our first example, we use the Law of Total Probability to finally calculate the probability of winning a pass-line bet in craps.
+It illustrates the most common way the Law of Total Probability is used: to conditioning on information we wish we knew.

-Example 7.2 (Winning a pass-line bet) What’s the probability of winning a pass-line bet in craps (see relevant part of Chapter 1 for a review of craps)?
+Example 7.1 (Winning a pass-line bet) What is the probability of winning a pass-line bet in craps (Example 1.9)?

-If we knew the come-out roll, then we’d already be done.
-We previously computed the probability of winning a pass-line bet conditional on each different come-out roll in Example 6.7.
-The table below recalls these values, and also gives the unconditional probability of each come out roll (you can compute these by looking at Figure 1.7).
+If we knew the come-out roll, then we would already be done.
+In Example 6.6, we calculated the probability of winning a pass-line bet conditional on each possible come-out roll.
+The following table recalls these values and also gives the unconditional probability of each come-out roll (which can be determined by counting outcomes in Figure 1.9).

 \(i\)